HighnessAtharva/django-crypto-app/README.md

 **For view testing**, I created a series of test cases that used the Django TestCase class to simulate requests to various views in the application.
 Each test case sent a request to the view and verified that the response was the expected result.

+>Total Test Cases Written: 66
+>Passing Test Cases: 64
+>Failing Test Cases: 2 [Unable to fix the failing test cases due to time constraints]

 ## Some Notes

 - I used the `django-crispy-forms` package to style the forms.
 - I have set the bonus of a referral system to a static value of 100 per referral on successful signup.
 This can be implemented different if needed.
 Maybe a percentage of the total value of the portfolio of the person who referred the new user.
 - I chose to go with built-in Django authentication system instead of using a third-party package like `django-allauth` due to time constraints.
 - I used the build in auth.User model for the user model.
 I could have created a custom user model but I wanted to focus more on the business logic and the ORM queries.
+- **IMPORTANT:** Constantly refreshing the home page will result in too many API calls and the contents of the cryptocurrency table might disappear until a minute or two, this is because of the API rate limit.
+Hence, constant refreshing is not recommended.

 ## Challenges I Faced